Contributed by Leigh Wells

 Transition into Activity

-Students will need a surface to work on for this, so it may be helpful to invite them to take a moment to tidy up their work space so that they have surface to work on.
+- Students will need a surface to work on, so it may be helpful to invite them to take a moment to tidy up their work space.
 If they’re outside or in a gallery setting, provide students with clipboards that are large enough for them to work on with the tile size they have.

 Transition out of Activity